mjcarter95/Portfolio-Blog/src/content/writing/censored-data-stan.md

 ---
-title: "Modelling Censored Data in Stan with CmdStanPy"
+title: "Modelling Right-Censored Data in Stan with CmdStanPy"
 date: 2025-08-06
 summary: "A hands-on tutorial that introduces how to model right-censored data using Bayesian inference in Stan.
 We walk through data simulation, model specification, fitting with CmdStanPy, and visualising uncertainty over time-to-event distributions."
 tags: ["bayesian inference", "stan", "survival analysis", "censoring"]
-series: "Numerical Bayesian Inference"
+series: "Modelling Censored Data"
-series_order: 2
+series_order: 1
 banner: "/images/photography/tree_bloom.jpg"
 ---

-## Introduction: Right-Censoring in Real-World Data
+## 1. Introduction

 In many real-world scenarios, we cannot always observe the full outcome of a random variable.
 Instead, we only know that the true value exceeds a certain threshold, this is known as **right-censoring**.